Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 • SAVE has a special provision for borrowers whose payments are less than the monthly interest.

-• IBR and PAYE allow borrowers to file taxes separately from their spouses to lower their discretionary income.
+• IBR and PAYE both allow borrowers to file taxes separately from their spouses in order to lower their discretionary income.
 REPAYE does not allow this.

-IDR forgiveness checks in at number two in our rankings because all federal borrowers are eligible, and there is no cap on the amount of debt that can be forgiven.
-Borrowers do not have to be in a specific job or suffer extreme hardship.
-Instead, borrowers need to be willing to wait 20-25 years while making minimum payments on their loans.
+IDR forgiveness checks in at number two in our rankings because all federal borrowers it is accessible to all federal loan borrowers without restrictions on the amount of debt that can be forgiven.
+Eligibility doesn’t depend on the borrower’s specific job or require the borrower to suffer extreme hardship.
+Instead, borrowers only need to be willing to wait 20-25 years while making minimum payments on their loans.

 #3 Employer Loan Forgiveness Programs

-Coming in at number three in our rankings of the best student loan forgiveness programs is employer assistance programs.
+Coming in at number three in our list of top rated student loan forgiveness programs are employer assistance programs.

 Most employers cap student loan assistance on a monthly or yearly basis.
-Accordingly, most employers won’t pay off a borrower’s student debt in full, but they may offer help with monthly payments.
+While these programs typically will not cover the entire debt, they can provide significant help with monthly payments.

-If your workplace doesn’t offer a program of this nature, the best way to present it to your boss might be to suggest a plan to attract top candidates for unfilled positions.
-Discussing the creation of a loan repayment assistance program may also be a valuable tool in negotiating your salary.
+If your employer doesn’t currently offer such a program, present it to them as an effective way to attract quality candidates for open positions.
+Discussing the creation of a loan repayment assistance program can also be a strategic part of salary negotiations.

-Employer loan assistance programs rank highly on our list because the relief is nearly immediate.
+Employer loan assistance programs rank highly on our list because they can provide nearly immediate financial relief.

 #4 Borrower Defense Against Repayment

-Borrowers whose school misled them may be able to have their federal student loans forgiven as part of the Borrower Defense Against Repayment program.
+Borrowers whose schools misled them may be eligible to have their federal student loans forgiven through the Borrower Defense Against Repayment program.

-If a Borrower Defense Against Repayment application is approved, the borrower can not only get their loans forgiven, they may also be reimbursed for payments already made on the student loans.
+If a Borrower Defense Against Repayment application is approved, the borrower can not only get their loans forgiven, they may also be reimbursed for payments already made on those student loans.

-To be successful, a borrower defense applicant must show that the school, through an act or omission, violated state law directly related to the federal student loan or to the educational services for which the loan was provided.
+However, given the potentially enormous benefits available through this program, it should come as no surprise that successfully qualifying for it can be challenging.
+To qualify, the applicant must show that the school, through an act or omission, violated state law directly related to the federal student loan or to the educational services for which the loan was provided.

 The Department of Education suggests that the following documents may be helpful in a borrower defense application: